lpmi-13/current-projects/README.md

 - eg, UI shows current futures pricing for a particular asset and also forecasted inflation, then user selects whether futures price will go up or down
 - (hard level, user selects rough estimate for how much the price will go up or down)

+## 113) Create micromaterial for merging submodule into main repo
+- we have a repo that uses a submodule
+- we want to stop tracking the submodule via a remote
+- we "unhook" the tracking and just add it to the main repo